 This website is the most trusted by realtors because it’s associated with the largest realtor associations and uses data that real estate agents themselves use.
 As the official website of the National Association of Realtors, Realtor.com offers a home estimate tool through its “My Home” section on its website.
 It uses data from multiple sources, including 99% of all MLS-listed properties and refreshes information every 15 minutes.

 Once you enter your address in the search bar, you’ll see three different price estimates, provided by companies trusted by realtors.
 For example, Collateral Analytics is a popular tool that supports real estate professionals and financial institutions.
 The data also offers estimates for the upcoming month and the next six months, plus the average price of comparable homes and neighborhood trends.
-The "Remodeling 101" section offers some insights into how your home value may change if you were to update or remodel specific areas of your property, such as a bathroom or kitchen.
+The section on remodeling offers some insights into how your home value may change if you were to update or remodel specific areas of your property, such as a bathroom or kitchen.